hannobraun/playground/2025-08-02_language-design/README.md

 ### Symbol Syntax

 The syntax of symbols is a little too close to what I have in mind for typed number literals.
 One of those has to change.

+### Parameterized Modules

+Since modules are built from blocks, just like functions, they can do everything functions can do.
+Which includes defining parameters.

+It might be best to declare this undefined behavior initially.
+But eventually, this would be very useful.
+Since modules can be seen as compile-time functions, their compile-time arguments are basically generics.

+This is another example of something we get for free by combining our minimal but orthogonal building blocks.
+This is something that the reference should go into.

+### Default Context

+By importing modules into a block, we define that block's execution context.
+There should always be a default context though, with some intrinsic functions.
+That context should defer between compile- and runtime.

+The default compile-time context, available in modules, could allow us to emit warnings and errors.
+The default runtime context would provide stuff like debug output.

+There would be a shared subset between both, which includes functions we can expect to be available everywhere.
+Stuff like `+`.